WHO YOUR ECOMMERCE BUSINESS SHOULD TARGET WITH A TINY BUDGET

-Next question is, this person is launching their wholesale/retail phone repair business soon and they’re saying with a very limited marketing budget, should I target individual consumers or businesses?
+Question: Next question is, this person is launching their ecommerce business soon and they’re saying with a very limited marketing budget, should I target individual consumers or businesses?

 John Max: and not when you’re coming up against Gazelle or some of these other big players, I mean you can’t beat them on a game of scale, which means you’re not gonna beat them on price so, and the question there is, if you can’t beat somebody on price and repairing their phone to normal, how it should be operating, what can you offer them that’s so great versus Gazelle?

 John: Well if you’re an heir to the Nokia fortune, or the Kyocera or whatever, Ericsson, if you’re Bob Ericsson start this business, great you’ve probably gotten an advantage, if you’re just some dude, do something different.

 John Max: when I think like to lead off with something that you can go and do, going on the assumption that you have a ecommerce store currently, think about…you can’t go and play in a big ocean, I think, you can’t boil the ocean but you can boil a pot of water, so you can find, you know, if you…and this is going to take some research, understand that you know I know so I used to repair cell phone just for funsies, I know that an i Phone five and a six screen, I can get O.E.M. from the manufacturer and fix it for half the cost that a store with overhead has, so maybe create a mobile unit that goes and does it and repairs certain types of phones, you can target that on Facebook people who own iPhone five, and then run it that way, so it’s boiling small waters, it’s not trying to boil the ocean, if you want to grow in scale and if you want to take on a giant, you’ve either got to have connections or money.